Arkansas Mesothelioma Lawyer

 The facility was in a part of town mixed with both residential and commercial buildings.
 For many decades, it served as a facility for processing vermiculite.
 Vermiculite is a mined mineral often contaminated with asbestos.[4]

 The vermiculite used at this site came from the W.R.
 Grace mine in Libby, Montana.
-It operated for decades before it was discovered that the mineral was heavily contaminated with asbestos, and workers and residents in the area were being exposed to dangerous levels.
+The mine operated for decades before it was discovered that the mineral was heavily contaminated with asbestos, and workers and residents in the area were exposed to dangerous levels.

 The North Little Rock facility operated from 1953 to 1989 and processed over 85,000 tons of asbestos-contaminated vermiculite.[1]